 1) You have the time to travel.
 You probably haven’t taken a real vacation for a while since we were cooped up much of the year, so you should already have vacation days banked up if you work for a company.
 Keep banking them the first half of the year when you’ll probably still be staying close to home.
 By the time the borders of the world open up and it’s safe to mix with other people again, you can take off for weeks.

-If you are a remote worker, you can even rent an Airbnb place for weeks or a month and mix business with pleasure.
+If you are a remote worker, you can even rent a house or apartment for weeks or a month and mix business with pleasure.
 Wouldn’t it be cool to have your office in Paris or Bali for a while if that place is at the top of your list?
 If you’re self-employed as a freelancer or business owner with something done online, your “home” can be anywhere.

 Or if you’re self-employed with a physical business, figure out how to delegate what you do for two weeks or more.
 You’ve got plenty of time to work out the kinks before departure.